 How You Can Institute Anti-Bullying Programs

-As a teacher, I see kids behaving badly; they call each other names, exclude each other from activities, and make fun of one another for the way they look, walk, talk, and dress.
+As a teacher, I see kids behaving badly.
+They call each other names.
+They’ll exclude each other from activities.
+They’ll make fun of one another for the way they look, walk, talk, and dress.
 I am proud to report that the frequency and severity of such behavior has dropped considerably at George Street Middle School as a result of Beyond the Hurt, an anti-bullying program developed by the Canadian Red Cross.

 The George Street Middle School Beyond the Hurt program uses a three-pronged approach to address bullying.
 First, we try to replace negative labels, like bully, enabler, and victim with terms like bullying behavior, bystander, and target of bullying, because at some point, everyone has assumed each of these roles.
 We teach kids to avoid judging others and instead to come up with positive solutions to the bullying dynamic.

 Next, we encourage young people to take leadership roles in school and beyond.
 Our leaders created a Facebook page, called George Street’s Friends Against Bullying, where students around the country can share anti-bullying stories and prevention ideas.
 Our leaders share anti-bullying resources on the school web page.
 Then our students make anti-bullying presentations to middle school homerooms and elementary schools in a frank, open-minded, and solution-focused manner.
 By empowering young people, we are equipping them with the knowledge and resources to help each other today, while also giving them the skills to become great role models in the future.

 Lastly, we sponsor anti-bullying awareness events and presentations to educate school staff, parents, and community leaders.
 Through this experience, student leaders learn that they can impact decision-making at the governmental, district, and school levels.